staynomad/Nomad-Front/README.md

 For each collection in the database, you will be prompted to drop the collection.
 Enter 'y' if you want to drop the collection, and 'n' if you want to keep the collection.
 At the end, the remaining collections in the database will be listed.

+## Deployment
+1. Checkout production branch and rebase from master
+2. Run `npm run build` to create a production build
+3. Use `firebase deploy` to update project